-- sprinkle of powdered sugar (optional as garnish)
+- sprinkle of powdered sugar optional

-In a large mixing bowl, whisk together the oats, flour, coconut sugar, baking powder, cinnamon, and salt.
+- In a large mixing bowl, whisk together the oats, flour, coconut sugar, baking powder, cinnamon, and salt.

-Test the mixture to make sure it stays together.
+- Test the mixture to make sure it stays together.
 Press a small amount between two fingers – if it crumbles right away, you need more liquid.
-Stir in 1/4 cup of non-dairy milk and check it again.
-Add another 1/4 cup of milk if needed.
+Stir in ¼ cup of non-dairy milk and check it again.
+Add another ¼ cup of milk, if needed.
 The mixture will still look crumbly, but should hold together when pressed.

-Pour the cranberry sauce on top and spread out evenly.
+- Pour the cranberry sauce on top and spread out evenly.